ArviinM/aeternus-api/README.md

 ## License 📜

-`Aeternus-Frontend` is available under the MIT license.
+`Aeternus-Backend` is available under the MIT license.
 See the LICENSE file for more info.

 ## Forking this repo 🚨